asfoury/projmag/summaries/sprint11.md

 I need to get more used to the error reporting of the Hilt framework, and also to add more tests

 ## Overall Team
+This sprint we work well and we did 2 stand up meeting, the only problem is as it is the end of the semester we have lot of work and it can be difficult to mananage the time between all deadlines